 From exchange-traded funds (“ETFs”) that enable you to invest in energy-specific marketable securities, to financing projects and product innovations, the scope of investment options is extensive.
 Then there is the entire renewables sector, whereby developing new, sustainable, and innovative forms of energy production is a global concern.

-Globally, solar is still the main focus of renewable energy investment in 2018, despite a decreased level of investment year-over-year due to falling solar technology costs and reduced solar power deployment.
+Globally, solar is still the main focus of renewable energy investment, despite a decreased level of investment year-over-year due to falling solar technology costs and reduced solar power deployment.

 A notable characteristic of China’s investments is that more than 50 percent of its worldwide power generation projects are orientated towards clean sources – hydro, wind and solar.
 At least 93 percent of China’s energy loans – of values up to US$8 billion, went to participating countries and regions in the Belt and Road Initiative in 2018, according to the CGEF database.